OpenSourceDavy/JavaWeb-ImgSegmentation/README.md

 Two kinds of models can be used for diagnosing, UNet-based model provides precise and accurate results, meanwhile the LadderNet model provides fast results.

-Model traing part is not uploaded
+Model traing part is not uploaded.

+Please note that current version is loaded on localhost, editions are required to deploy to server(懒得弄了）

 ## Examples